fmalina/revisions-blocl/help/whyroomrental.md

-If you're spending some time in the UK or emigrating to the UK then room rental is perfect as a first step on to the property ladder as it will save you a lot of money, and give you time to get your bearings and to work out fully where you want to live, the last thing you want to do is buy a house to find out you don’t like the area.
+If you're spending some time in the UK or emigrating to the UK then room rental is perfect as a first step on to the property ladder as it will save you a lot of money, and give you time to get your bearings and to work out fully where you want to live, the last thing you want to do is buy a house to find out you don't like the area.

 Leaving home